CAA381/hands-on/exercises/B1/README.md

 ![](../../images/b/b1_16_create_action.png)

 9. In the next screen select **Slack**.
 Slack is an cloud-based set of proprietary team collaboration software tools and online services.
 With Slack you can manager different channels of communication including automatic messaging.
-> **Note:** Slack is divided into channels, where you can receve your alerts.
-In order to integrate Alert Notification with Slack, one would need a [webhook](https://en.wikipedia.org/wiki/Webhook).
-In order not to bother you with Slack configurations we have pre-configured those webhooks for you.
-However, if you want to learn more how to configure Slack, simply click [here](https://help.sap.com/viewer/5967a369d4b74f7a9c2b91f5df8e6ab6/Cloud/en-US/88a4774f9d3f43259b4dc9e7e7729829.html?q=slack)
    1. Click on the Slack radio button
    2. click Next
    ![](../../images/b/b1_17_select_slack.png)